 StarTalk Social Media and Blog

 StarTalk has spread across the social media galaxy.
 You can follow us on Facebook, Twitter, YouTube, Google+, Instagram, Tumblr, Pinterest, The List App, and SnapChat.

 Jeffrey Simons (Social Media Director, Twitter Manager, Google + Manager), Stacey Severn (Social Media Manager, Facebook Manager, Patreon Manager), Sarah Cotton (Social Media Assistant, Instagram Manager, Tumblr Manager, Pinterest Manager, The List App Manager), and Ben Ratner (Director/Content Partner Relations Manager, YouTube Manager, SnapChat Manager)

-The StarTalk Radio blog is written by our Social Media Director, Jeffrey Simons.
+The StarTalk Blog is edited by Jeffrey Simons.

 About our Theme Music

 Our theme music samples a couple of classics by The Beastie Boys:

 “Ch-Check It Out” by the Beastie Boys from the album To The Five Boroughs.